nicolejkeeney/flood-dataset-streamlit-app/README.md

 ## Building the app

-To build the app locally, build the conda environment using conda_env.yml, then run the following command:
+To build the app locally, build the conda environment using `conda_env.yml`, then run the following command from within the conda environment:
 ```bash
 streamlit run app.py
 ```